-Aylward Family Law is a boutique firm focusing in family law and family law appeals.
+Aylward Family Law is a boutique firm focusing in family law and civil appeals.
 We concentrate on complex divorces involving large estates.
 These types of divorces often require the division of business interests, and we have handled a wide range of such divisions involving a variety of businesses, including a small alpaca farm, car washes, car dealerships, advertising agencies, a hairdressing salon, and multi-state yacht-building shipyards.
-We also have experience with receiverships and third party interests.
+We also have experience with receiverships, referees, franchise law, and third party interests.

 Whether dealing with issues as delicate as pet custody, as specialized as franchise laws and airplane tax deductions, or as emotional as child custody, we offer a full range of planing services for clients contemplating marriage, separation and divorce.
 Not only do we represent clients in district and superior court, we have represented clients in complex cases before the North Carolina Court of Appeals, through every stage of the appellate process, including interlocutory appeals, petitions for extraordinary writs and appeals from the final order.
 Whether in trial or on appeal, we bring the same high level of advocacy and strong analytical skills to protect our clients' interests.
 But it's our facility with the appellate process in particular that allows us to craft an effective legal strategy right from the beginning of a case—after all, the more clearly you can see what's ahead, the easier it is to get where you want to go.